We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 1. Reduced cash flow and profitability

-Cash naturally comes in and goes out of your business.
-But if you find that you’re always in need of more cash than you have, your business may be under financial strain.
+Cash comes in and out of your business.
+But if you always need more cash than you have, your business may be under financial strain.

-Some of the signs your business might have a reduced cash flow include:
+Some of the signs your business might have a cash flow problem include:

 - a large cash deficit